sotrh/learn-wgpu/docs/news/pre-0.12/readme.md

 * I made a [compute pipeline showcase](../showcase/compute) that computes the tangent and bitangent for each vertex in a model.
 * I made a [imgui showcase](../showcase/imgui-demo).
 It's very basic, but it should be a good starting point.

-Now in the headline I mentioned a "Content Freeze".
+Now in the headline, I mentioned a "Content Freeze".
 Wgpu is still a moving target.
-The migration from `0.4` to `0.5` was lot of work.
+The migration from `0.4` to `0.5` was a lot of work.
 The same goes for `0.5` to `0.6`.
-I'm expected the next migration to be just as much work.
-As such, I won't be added much content until the API becomes a bit more stable.
+I expect the next migration to be just as much work.
+As such, I won't be adding much content until the API becomes a bit more stable.
 That being said, I still plan on resolving any issues with the content.

 One more thing.
 This is actually quite awkward for me (especially since I'll be slowing down development), but I've started a [patreon](https://www.patreon.com/sotrh).
 My job doesn't give me a ton of hours, so things are a bit tight.
 You are by no means obligated to donate, but I would appreciate it.